Real Ventures aims to make greater impact with new team members and promotions

 Sam came to Montreal with experience at multiple high growth startups in Silicon Valley.
 Moving with his girlfriend (now wife) to her hometown, he instantly inserted himself into the the Montreal startup ecosystem as a volunteer, mentoring startups and FounderFuel companies for free.
 We recognized immediately that his skill set and experience would be valuable to any company he worked with, and brought him on as a Principal.
 He’s led numerous deals, been active on multiple boards, and has built a strong reputation for being fiercely passionate, insightful, and willing to roll up his sleeves and provide networks and relationships to the companies he works with.
 Though based in Montreal, Sam will be looking at deals across Canada.

 Isaac likewise came to Montreal with strong startup experience, gained mainly in Asia Pacific.
-Like Sam, he came here because of his wife, who was offered a professorship at McGill.
 When we met, we could immediately tell that he had a lot of energy and would add significant value to any startup.
 We introduced him to Frank And Oak, where he led their product team.
 He then helped Sonder through one of its growth periods, and was simultaneously involved as a mentor at FounderFuel, where he was consistently ranked in the top-three most valuable mentors.
 When we were looking for a new General Manager for FounderFuel, Isaac was the clear choice.
 He joined as an Entrepreneur-in-Residence with a particular focus on running FounderFuel.
 With the experience he gained, we felt he was teed up to focus on our pre-seed stage investing.
 As Partner, Isaac will now lead deals in addition to his continued role as General Manager of FounderFuel.